 Education is a core personal resource and a reflection of our ability to function and adapt in society.
 It is an important predictor of health, living standards, democratic participation, and education for future generations.
 The Education domain focuses on school-based learning and education rather than informal learning.
 Since societies that thrive encourage a thirst for knowledge at every age and stage, the framework of the Education domain includes both traditional indicators of educational achievement along with some less conventional indicators of education across the life span.

-The Education domain framework identifies three key dimensions for understanding the connections between education and wellbeing: (1) Social and emotional competencies, (2) Basic educational knowledge and skills, and (3) Overall academic achievement and participation.
+The Education domain framework identifies three key dimensions for understanding the connections between education and wellbeing: (1) Social and emotional competencies, (2) Basic educational knowledge and skills, and (3) Overall academic achievement, attainment, and participation.